 CALLING ALL AMATEUR STRING PLAYERS!

-Join the Calidore String Quartet on stage immediately following their performance on the Princeton University Concerts Series to read a string quartet together!
+Join the Calidore String Quartet on stage immediately following their performance on the Princeton University Concerts Series to read Beethoven's String Quartet Op.
+18, No. 6 together!
 This is an annual opportunity for amateur musicians of all ages and levels to read music with artists on our season.
 This event is free, but reservations are required to participate.
 A registration link will be posted on the Princeton University Concerts page in January 2020.

 ABOUT THE ANNUAL CHAMBER JAM